I’m Emma Boardwell, Founder of Emotional Finance

 I was naive.
 But still, I was surprised to find that the profession felt one-dimensional, transactional, product-led, and dominated by technical expertise.
 What I saw was missing was a deeper understanding of clients’ stories, and a more collaborative approach to finding recommendations that truly fit.
 The kind clients connect with, believe in, and act on - not just the most rational or optimised solution on the table.

 So I founded Emotional Finance to pick up where technical training and expertise leaves off.
-To offer the kind of consultancy, training and support that builds trust, relational intelligence, and soft skills—not just for individuals, but for entire firms.
+To offer the kind of consultancy, training and support that builds trust, relational intelligence, and emotional literacy - not just for individuals, but for entire firms.
 Because that’s where the real value lies: in helping your people become more confident, more connected, and more effective in the moments that matter.

 Our Emotional Finance Model

-A framework for trust, connection and collaboration in financial advice
+A proprietary framework and methodology for bringing trust, connection and collaboration into financial advice.

 The Emotional Finance Model sits at the heart of everything we do.

-It translates key principles and skills from psychotherapy into the world of financial services - offering financial professionals and firms a clear, practical framework for building stronger, more human client relationships.
+It translates key principles and skills from psychotherapy into the world of financial services - offering financial professionals and firms a clear, practical framework and methodology for building trusted, stronger and more human client relationships.

 PROFESSIONAL MEMBERSHIPS